Pickra/to-do/README.md

-delete their favicon in the app folder make a new 1 and stick it in there
+delete their favicon in the app folder make a new 1 and stick it in there and grunt build